 The UCSD Maternal-Fetal Medicine Fellowship Training Program participates in the National Resident Matching Program.
 You must also call or write the NRMP for application.
 Your file should be complete with us by

 May 31st of the year preceding your fellowship.
 Interviews will be scheduled between the last week of August through first week of September.
-If you would like to discuss the fellowship with Dr. Hull personally, please feel free to call (619) 543-2384.
+If you would like to discuss the fellowship or for more information, feel free to call Laura Diaz (858) 249-1207.